MohammadAlikhani/ChessLab_UR3/README.md

 # ROS Chess-Playing Robot Project

 ## Introduction
-This project, developed by Mohammad Alikhani Najafabadi implements a robotic system using the **Robot Operating System (ROS)** to play chess on a physical board.
+This project, developed by Marco Alikhani Najafabadi implements a robotic system using the **Robot Operating System (ROS)** to play chess on a physical board.
 The system integrates chessboard state detection, and robotic manipulation to detect chess pieces, understand the board state, and execute physical moves using a robotic arm (UR3 with a Robotiq-85 gripper).

 ## Project Goals
 The primary objectives of the system are: